 - A number of pupils with Emotional and Social needs are supported in a variety of ways by the school pastoral team, including the student peer support system of sixth form Listeners and liaison with outside agencies.

 - Lego®- Therapy: Lego®-based therapy is a social development programme for young people with autism spectrum disorders or related social communication difficulties.
 Young people work together to build Lego® models and through this have the opportunity to develop social skills such as turn taking, collaboration and social communication.

 Use of ICT in lessons:

-We are currently developing the use of iPads and laptop word processors as support tools in lessons for a variety of purposes including:
+We are currently developing the use of laptop word processors as support tools in lessons for a variety of purposes including:

 Timings of Interventions: